chaoss/wg-evolution/metrics/Code_Change_Request_Iteration.md

-# Code Review Iteration
+# Code Change Request Iteration

-Question: What is the number of iterations that occur before a merge request is accepted or declined?
+Question: What is the number of iterations that occur before a change request is accepted or declined?

 ## Description
 A description of what the metric is and what it captures.